begumakkas/begumakkas/README.md

 ## Projects

-🌲 [Green Space Accessibility for Affordable Housing in Chicago](https://github.com/begumakkas/Green-Space-Access.git) (February 2025): Developed a comprehensive index combining park ratings, size, and walkable proximity to quantify the quality of public green space access for residents in affordable housing communities.
+🌲 [Green Space Accessibility for Affordable Housing in Chicago](https://github.com/begumakkas/Green-Space-Access.git) (February 2025): Developed an Accessibility Index combining park ratings, size, and walkable proximity to quantify the quality of public green space access for residents in affordable housing communities.
+Built a dashboard to visualize and interact with the Accessibility Index.

 Private repositories include but are not limited to:
 - Simulating Voter Behavior at the Precinct Level